 where

-• - the value of the parameters Length of flow path for heat transfer.
+— parameter value Length of flow path for heat transfer.

-The Nusselt number is based on empirical relationships to the Reynolds and Prandtl numbers.
-Use the parameters Heat transfer coefficient model, to select the most appropriate formulation for the simulation.
+The Nusselt number is determined based on empirical dependencies on the Reynolds and Prandtl numbers.
+Use the parameter Heat transfer coefficient model to select the most appropriate formulation for modeling.

-The simplest model Constant heat transfer coefficient, obtains the heat transfer coefficient directly from the value of the parameter Gas-wall heat transfer coefficient.
+The simplest model Constant heat transfer coefficient, obtains the heat transfer coefficient directly from the parameter value Gas-wall heat transfer coefficient.

-The model Correlation for flow inside tubes uses analytical relationships with constant or calculated parameters to reflect the Nusselt number dependence on the flow regime for flows in pipes.
+Model Correlation for flow inside tubes It uses analytical dependencies with constant or calculated parameters to reflect the dependence of the Nusselt number on the flow regime for flows in pipes.

-The remaining models are tabulated functions of the Reynolds number.
-They are useful for varying Nusselt numbers or heat transfer coefficients at different flow regimes.
-The functions are generated from experimental relationships between Reynolds number and Colburn factor or Reynolds number and Prandtl number for Nusselt number.
+The remaining models are tabular functions of the Reynolds number.
+They are useful for varying Nusselt numbers or heat transfer coefficients under different flow conditions.
+The functions are generated based on the experimental dependences of the Reynolds number and the Colburn factor or the Reynolds number and the Prandtl number for the Nusselt number.

-If the parameters Gas-wall heat transfer coefficient are set to the value of Constant heat transfer coefficient, then the heat transfer coefficient is a constant and the Nusselt number is not used in the calculations.
-Use this parameterization as a simple approximation for gas flows confined to the laminar regime.
+If for the parameter Gas-wall heat transfer coefficient the value is set Constant heat transfer coefficient, then the heat transfer coefficient is a constant and the Nusselt number is not used in calculations.
+Use this parameterization as a simple approximation for gas flows limited by the laminar regime.

-If the parameter Gas-wall heat transfer coefficient is set to `Correlation for flow inside tubes', the Nusselt number depends on the flow regime.
+If for the parameter Gas-wall heat transfer coefficient The value of Correlation for flow inside tubes is set, then the Nusselt number depends on the flow mode.

-For turbulent flows, its value varies proportionally to the Reynolds number and is calculated by the Gnelinski relation:
+For turbulent flows, its value changes proportionally to the Reynolds number and is calculated using the Gnelinsky ratio.:

 where